Here we take a closer look at what’s on offer…

 And before applying you should bear in mind that getting rejected for credit, be it a loan or credit card application, can have a negative effect on your credit rating which can affect your chances of obtaining credit in the future.

-So it could be a good idea to use MoneySupermarket’s smart search tool before applying for credit as this will give you an indication of the likelihood of acceptance and will not leave a footprint on your credit file.
+So it could be a good idea to use MoneySupermarket’s Eligibility Checker tool before applying for credit as this will give you an indication of the likelihood of acceptance and will not leave a footprint on your credit file.

 In addition, you can apply for a free copy of your credit report by using MoneySupermarket’s credit monitoring channel.